joncnet/kubernetes_cluster_5gempower/README.md

 sudo kubectl create -f kubernetes_cluster_5gempower/dashboard-admin.yaml
 In the dashboard press skip to sign-in

+*Assigning labels to nodes of the cluster:*
+Run 'kubectl get nodes' to get the names of your cluster’s nodes.
+Pick out the one that you want to add a label to, and then run 'kubectl label nodes <node-name> <label-key>=<label-value>', to add a label to the node you’ve chosen.
+For example, if my node name is ‘clusternode1’ and my desired label is ‘node1=enodeb’, then I can run 'kubectl label nodes clusternode1 node1=enodeb'.
+Depending on this label, 'nodeSelector' parameter in your pod configuration file(YAML/JSON) needs to be updated accordingly.

 ## Perform below operations only in Worker nodes as a root user

-*Run the 'kubeadm join' command that was saved before to join the cluster like below:*
+*Run 'sudo kubeadm join $Master_IP$:6443 --token df4gi8.a6q4yp5tut2hp9e0 --discovery-token-ca-cert-hash sha256:$hash$' command that was saved before to join the cluster*
-sudo kubeadm join $Master_IP$:6443 --token df4gi8.a6q4yp5tut2hp9e0 --discovery-token-ca-cert-hash sha256:$hash$
-*Replace $Master_IP$ with actual IP and $hash$ with actual hash*
+*Replace $Master_IP$ with actual IP and $hash$ with actual hash.*